brite-code/brite/docs/spec/src/source-text.md

 Note: Some languages/linters overload the underscore prefix convention for marking an identifier as unused *and* for marking an identifier as private.
 This is confusing.
 It also means the language/linter can’t warn when the variable goes into use since the prefix might mean something other then the variable was unused.
 Brite will use annotations for marking a variable as unused.
 Which are more heavy handed, but also more explicit.

+## Whitespace

+Whitespace : "Any Unicode code point with the “White_space” property."

+Whitespace is used to improve source text legibility.
+Any number of whitespace code points may be placed between two tokens unless otherwise specified with a negative lookahead.
+(Like in {CallExpressionArguments}.)
+As such whitespace is mostly insignificant but sometimes contributes to parsing.

 ## Line Terminators

 LineTerminator :